 Marriage & Relationship Therapy

-Marriage and Family Therapists (MFTs) are trained in systemic therapy, which prepares them to work effectively with individuals, couples, and families.
-They offer pre-marital counseling to help partners explore and address potential relationship stressors, and provide family therapy that includes parent-child dynamics as well as couples and marriage counseling.
-In addition to her MFT training, Danesha is specifically certified in the Prepare/Enrich premarital and marital assessment program, enhancing her ability to support couples in building strong, resilient relationships.
+Marriage and Family Therapists (MFTs) are trained in systemic therapy, equipping them to work with individuals, couples, and families.
+Danesha provides couples therapy, and family therapy, addressing everything from parent-child dynamics to relationship stressors.
+She is also certified in the Prepare/Enrich assessment program, which enhances her work in helping couples build strong, resilient relationships.

 -